neuralmagic/deepsparse/docs/llms/README.md

 # **DeepSparse LLMs**

 Since our founding in 2018, Neural Magic has brought the power of sparsity and quantization to speed up deep learning models on CPUs.
+We are pleased to announce initial support for sparse large language models in DeepSparse, starting with Mosaic's MPT.

-We are pleased to announce initial support for generative large language models in DeepSparse, starting with Mosaic's MPT.
 In this overview, we will discuss:
 1. [The current status of Neural Magic's LLM sparse fine-tuning research](#sparse-fine-tuning-research)
 2. [Our LLM roadmap over the next several months to expand support](#our-llm-roadmap)
 3. [How to try text generation with DeepSparse](#try-it-now)

-For detailed usage, see the [Text Generation User Guide](text-generation-pipeline.md)
+For detailed usage instructions, see the text generation [user guide](text-generation-pipeline.md).

 ## **Sparse Fine Tuning Research**